-- Eligibility for the bursary is limited to only ICHT funded IHC/BRC funded Pre- and Post-Doctoral research fellows (non-medics) both those in post (at April 2018) and those about to start a 2018-19 fellowship
+- Eligibility for the bursary is limited to only ICHT funded IHC/BRC funded Pre- and Post-Doctoral research fellows (non-medics).

 - Staff who have completed IHC/BRC funded research fellowships within the last 2 years may also be considered for this bursary, these applications will be assessed on a case by case basis

 - ICHT staff who have Honorary ICL contracts should fully explore what packages/programmes are available to them free of charge or at discounted rates through the College before applying for a CATO bursary

 - Before looking to purchase software programmes all eligible applicants should consider alternative/more economical options, e.g. using “R” for statistical programming/analysis which is free and increasingly used, or Graphpad or STATA instead

 - CATO reserves the right to refuse any applications deemed to be ineligible or to fall outside the remit of the bursary scheme.

 From July 2019 a limited amount of funds are available to help cover the costs of printing posters to present at research conferences.
 This bursary is only available to ICHT Healthcare Professional staff and will be issued on a first-come, first-served basis.
 To apply please contact Maggie Baldock in the Therapies Department email@example.com